-Ridge quality map is used in local minutiae matching and matching score computation stages to ignore the unmatched minutiae of one fingerprint that are mapped to the low-quality region (quality level 0 or 1) of the other fingerprint.
-As will be shown in Section 4, this modification significantly improves the matching accuracy.
-The accumulated matching score S_Q is computed by (3) and (5).
+1) Ridge Quality Map: Ridge quality map is used in local minutiae matching and matching score computation stages to ignore the unmatched minutiae of one fingerprint that are mapped to the low quality region (quality level 0 or 1) of the other fingerprint.
+As will be shown in Sec.
+IV, this modification significantly improves the matching accuracy.
+The accumulated matching score S_Q is computed by Eqs.
+(3) and (5).

-3.2.3 Ridge Flow Map

-Ridge flow map is used in two stages: local minutiae matching and matching score computation.
+2) Ridge Flow Map: Ridge flow map is used in two stages: local minutiae matching and matching score computation.

-For every minutia, a local coordinate system is defined with the minutia as the origin and its direction as the positive x-axis.
-A set of fixed sample points is defined [32] and the local ridge flow at these sample points form the flow descriptor.
-The similarity of two descriptors is computed as the mean value of the similarity of all valid sample points (a sample point falling in the background region is deemed as invalid).
+For every minutia, a local coordinate system is defined with the minutia as the origin and its direction as the positive x axis.
+A set of fixed sample points is defined (See Fig. 7) and the local ridge flow at these sample points form the flow descriptor.
+These sample points are located on four concentric circles centered at the minutia, and distributed equally on each circle.
+The radii of circles are 27, 45, 63 and 81 and the numbers of sample points on these circles are 10, 16, 22, and 28, respectively.
+These parameters have been determined empirically in [31].
+The similarity of two descriptors is computed as the mean value of the similarity of all valid sample points (a sample point falling in background region is deemed as invalid).
 The similarity between the flow at two sample points is computed as $s_f = exp(-|\Delta\theta|/(\pi/16))$, where $\Delta\theta$ denotes the angle between the two flows.
-If the number of common valid sample points is less than 25 percent of the total number of sample points, the similarity of two minutiae is set to 0.
+If the number of common valid sample points is less than 25% of the total number of sample points, the similarity of two minutiae is set to 0.
 The similarity between two minutiae is computed as the weighted sum of the neighboring minutiae-based similarity and flow-based similarity: